 Emma took up cycling while a student at Cambridge University, as cross training following a running injury.
 She did her first road race in 2005 and represented Great Britain later that year at the world championships.

 She won the silver medal in the time trial at the 2008 summer Olympics, after which she signed a professional contract.
 Since then she has won several world cups, stage races, national titles, and was world champion in the time trial in 2010.

 Emma lives in Switzerland where she is studying for a PhD in Geotechnical Engineering at ETH Zurich.
 She still enjoys running, xc-skiing, and any other sports she can use as an excuse to spend time outside in the mountains.
 Her spare time is mostly spent gardening and cooking the results.

 Ian was a solicitor in private practice for 12 years and an acknowledged expert in sports law before going in-house in 2004.
 He is a specialist in sports governance and the relationship between athletes, their employers and their sports’ governing bodies.
 He has advised and represented athletes who have attended disciplinary and anti-doping panels, and adjudicated on cases involving anti-doping procedure and related disciplinary proceedings.

-Ian designed and implemented the first education programme for all first-class professional cricketers in England and Wales, and has been on the anti-doping panel for most International Cricket Council (ICC) events in the past five years.
-He is an advisor to a number of organisations on governance and anti-doping policy, including the Federation of International Cricketers Association (FICA), the Professional Players Federation (PPF), the League Managers Association (LMA) and the European Elite Athletes Association (EU Athletes).
+Ian designed and implemented the first education programme for all first-class professional cricketers in England and Wales, and was on the anti-doping panel for many International Cricket Council (ICC) events in the past decade.
+He is an advisor to a number of organisations on governance and anti-doping policy, including the Professional Cricketers’ Association (PCA), the Professional Players Federation (PPF), the League Managers Association (LMA) and the European Elite Athletes Association (EU Athletes).